top of page

 Cycle Breaker

+I'm a proud Mexican American from Texas City, Texas, now living in Baltimore, Maryland with my wife, our three cats, and two dogs.
+We share a joyful, love-filled, and wonderfully chaotic home.
 I was raised Catholic and fully embraced my queer identity at 41.
 My journey includes healing from trauma and liberation from systems of oppression.
-I am an endometrial cancer survivor and recovering from binge eating disorder.
+I am an endometrial cancer survivor and in recovery from binge eating disorder.
+I'm still becoming.

 • Instagram